-The updated Thembisa model also includes new provincial data from a variety of sources: monthly numbers of patients receiving ART in 2020-2021, total numbers of HIV tests performed in 2020-2021, numbers of VMMC operations by province, and recent estimates of viral suppression.
+The updated Thembisa model also includes new provincial data from a variety of sources: monthly numbers of patients receiving ART in 2021-2022, total numbers of HIV tests performed in 2021-2022, numbers of VMMC operations by province, and recent estimates of viral suppression.
 As before, the provincial models are calibrated to province-specific HIV prevalence data from household surveys and antenatal surveys, antiretroviral metabolite data from the 2012 and 2017 HSRC surveys (survey data on ART coverage), adult vital registration data (all-cause mortality), data on the proportion of adult ART patients who are male, and household survey estimates of HIV prevalence in children.
-In addition, the new provincial versions of the model are calibrated to data on the age distributions of ART patients, both for adults and children.
-In most provinces, HIV estimates have not changed substantially relative to the previous version of Thembisa (version 4.4).
-However, estimates of HIV prevalence have increased slightly in most provinces (relative to Thembisa 4.4 estimates).
-Estimates of levels of viral suppression have declined slightly in all provinces (relative to version 4.4), which is partly because we have assumed a slower rollout of dolutegravir than assumed previously, and partly due to the assumed higher rates of ART initiation in re-diagnosed individuals (which imply higher rates of ART initiation in later stages of disease, when individuals are less likely to achieve viral suppression).
+In addition, the provincial versions of the model are calibrated to data on the age distributions of ART patients, both for adults and children.
+In most provinces, HIV estimates have not changed substantially relative to the previous version of Thembisa (version 4.5).
+However, estimates of HIV prevalence have decreased slightly in most provinces (relative to Thembisa 4.5 estimates), and in Western Cape there has been a more substantial decline in the estimated prevalence.
+Estimates of HIV prevalence in Northern Cape and North West have also decreased slightly as a result of the most recent antenatal survey data.
+Estimates of ART coverage have increased slightly in all provinces (relative to version 4.5), in part because of the declines in HIV prevalence and in part because of the inclusion of data on private-sector ART patients who are not medical scheme members.

 Results suggests that the epidemiology of HIV in South Africa's is highly heterogeneous.
-In 2020/21, HIV incidence rates in adults aged 15-49 varied between 0.51% (95% CI: 0.47-0.57%) in Western Cape and 1.09% (95% CI: 1.00-1.22%) in Eastern Cape.
-Incidence rates have been consistently declining in all provinces, with incidence declines over the 2010-2020 period being greatest in KwaZulu-Natal (66%) and smallest in Western Cape (33%).
+In 2021/22, HIV incidence rates in adults aged 15-49 varied between 0.32% (95% CI: 0.29-0.34%) in Western Cape and 0.91% (95% CI: 0.84-1.00%) in Eastern Cape.
+Incidence rates have been consistently declining in all provinces, with incidence declines over the 2010-2020 period being greatest in KwaZulu-Natal (67%) and smallest in Western Cape (36%).
 Despite the steep incidence declines in KwaZulu-Natal, it remained the province with the highest HIV prevalence.
-HIV prevalence among 15-49 year olds in 2019 varied between 12.4% (95% CI: 11.8-13.2%) in Western Cape and 26.1% (95% CI: 25.4-26.8%) in KwaZulu-Natal.
+HIV prevalence among 15-49 year olds in 2022 varied between 11.2% (95% CI: 10.6-11.6%) in Western Cape and 24.9% (95% CI: 24.3-25.9%) in KwaZulu-Natal.

 Progress towards the 95-95-95 targets has been mixed.
-The model estimates for 2021 suggest that progress towards the first UNAIDS target (95% of HIV-positive individuals diagnosed by

-2025) is good, and that progress has been relatively uniform across provinces, with most provinces at around 93%.
-However, progress towards the second UNAIDS target (95% of HIV-diagnosed individuals on ART) is generally poor, with this fraction treated varying between 59% in Western Cape and 79% in KwaZulu-Natal.
-Most provinces are close to reaching the third UNAIDS target (95% of ART patients virally suppressed with viral load <1000 RNA copies/ml), with viral suppression being highest in Western Cape (94%), KwaZulu-Natal (93%) and Free State (93%).
-However, Limpopo and Eastern Cape have viral suppression rates of 87%, suggesting that there is still room for improvement in some provinces.
-ART coverage in 2021 varied between 54% in Western Cape and 75% in KwaZulu-Natal.
-Overall, KwaZulu-Natal is the province that has made the most progress towards the 95-95-95 targets, while Western Cape and Limpopo are the provinces that are lagging farthest behind.
+The model estimates for 2022 suggest that progress towards the first UNAIDS target (95% of HIV-positive individuals diagnosed by 2025) is good, and that progress has been relatively uniform across provinces, with most provinces at around 93%.
+However, progress towards the second UNAIDS target (95% of HIV-diagnosed individuals on ART) is generally poor, with this fraction treated varying between 68% in Limpopo and 85% in KwaZulu-Natal.
+Most provinces are close to reaching the third UNAIDS target (95% of ART patients virally suppressed with viral load <1000 RNA copies/ml), with viral suppression being highest in Western Cape (95%), and lowest in Eastern Cape (90%).
+ART coverage in 2022 varied between 62% in Limpopo and 81% in KwaZulu-Natal.
+Overall, KwaZulu-Natal is the province that has made the most progress towards the 95-95 targets, while Limpopo and Western Cape are the provinces that are lagging farthest behind.